to the Committee on Higher Education and Campus Ministry

 The chaplain conducted occasional Bible studies at the Washington College of Law as a guest of the Christian Legal Society.

-In the summer of 2008, for the first time in recent years, there was a sizeable number of students remaining in town over the summer and an expressed desire for fellowship and study.
+In the summer of 2009, following on the success of the previous summer, there was a sizeable number of students remaining in town over the summer and an expressed desire for fellowship and study.
 A weekly Bible study and dinner would run throughout June and July.
-Average attendance: 5.
+Average attendance: 6.

 G. Interfaith Dialogue